-At 3 months after your hair transplant, you will most likely be eager to see the after effects.
-Although you will not have your final results yet, after 3 months your hair transplant is producing new, important growth.
+At 3 months after your hair transplant procedure, you will most likely be eager to see the after effects.
+Although you will not have your final results yet, after 3 months your newly transplanted hair grafts will be producing new, important growth.
 These changes will define your new hairline, and support the foundations of future hair growth.

 The speed at which you are able to see initial results can rely on whether you are taking hair loss medications alongside your hair transplant.
-Finasteride and Minoxidil can play a large role in the hair growth process.
+Finasteride, Minoxidil, and even PRP injections after a hair transplant can play a large role in the hair growth process.

-It is also important to remember that all hair growth takes time, with 95% of our hairs being in the anagen (growing) phase at any given time and 10% in the telogen (resting) phase [1].
+It is also important to remember that all hair growth takes time, with 95% of our hair follicles being in the anagen phase of the hair growth cycle (aka, the growing phase) at any given time and 10% in the telogen phase (resting phase)[1].

 In this article, you will find out what exactly to expect from a hair transplant after 3 months, including:

-The pictures above show the before and after hair transplant results of a Wimpole Clinic patient, 3 months apart.
+The pictures above show the before and after hair transplant results of a Wimpole Clinic patient, 3 months apart in the hair transplant timeline.
 This patient underwent a 2,300-graft FUE hair transplant for the temples and D-section of his scalp.
-This is typical of those who experience male pattern baldness at its later stages, with the condition accounting for extreme hair loss in 95% of men; this level of hair loss is around Norwood stage 6 [2]:
+This is typical of those who experience male pattern baldness at its later stages, with the condition accounting for extreme hair loss in 95% of men.
+This level of hair loss is around Norwood stage 6 [2]:

 As you can see, hair growth is developing well on the scalp, however, there are still patchy areas showing through, which is expected.
 The hair transplant growth chart states that while the new hairline should be clearer by the 3-month mark, you will probably still be able to see patchiness around the area.
 New hair growth should be present at this stage.
 However, whether the results are completely noticeable depends on your hair’s natural hair length and style.

-Around this time, your hair will begin to come through in a lighter, wispier look and feel, but rest assured that this is normal due to the hair not yet being mature.
+Around this time, your newly implanted hair follicles will begin to come through in a lighter, wispier look and feel, but rest assured that this is normal due to the transplanted hair not yet being mature.

 The pictures show a Wimpole patient who received a crown hair transplant working into the mid-scalp using the FUE method.
 He received 2200 grafts to correct his extensive androgenetic alopecia.
 The Norwood scale places this level of hair loss between stages 5-6, as the before picture shows a considerable amount of hair loss across the scalp.